Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Prismic

-Group B: Open-source CMS for a DIY approach with a low entry cost
+Open‑source CMS: DIY with low entry cost

 4. WordPress CMS for WordPress loyalists